What Is the AI Reply Agent?

 You can track all AI Agent replies and interactions in the Activity Feed, which gives you a real-time view of every conversation.
 It shows when an email was sent, when a reply needs review, or when the AI requested more info.

 Each item is time-stamped and color-coded by action, making it easy to spot what’s been handled and what still needs attention.
+From here, you can also take action, like reviewing drafts, marking conversations as done, or digging into specific lead replies.

 FAQ